eddyerburgh/notes/docs/operating-systems/linux/process-address-space.md

 The process address space is the virtual memory addressable by a process {% cite lkd -l 305 %}.

 Each process is given a flat 32 or 64-bit address space.
-Normally the address space is unique to each process, although it can be shared between processes (e.g. with threads).
+Normally the address space is unique to each process, although it can be shared between processes (e.g., with threads).

 A process doesn't have permission to access all memory.
 The area of legal addresses are called memory areas.
 A process can dynamically add and remove memory areas via the kernel {% cite lkd -l 306 %}.